-Lyle Bissegger, survey team manager for Galloway, says the app is not always accurate – typically three to four feet off, and up to 30-40 feet off in the mountains – and can lead users to a false sense of security about their property.
+Lyle Bissegger, survey team manager for Galloway, says the information for the apps is at the geographic information system (GIS) level, which is not as accurate – typically three to four feet off, and up to 30-40 feet off in the mountains – which can lead users to a false sense of security about their property.

 In addition to having questionable accuracy, boundary line-finding apps also don’t give their users enough information to make a safe judgment about their property.
-Surveyors are required to follow state-mandated laws in regards to boundary determination, which requires knowledge of the regulations, and the ability to interpret and implement them.
+Surveyors are required to follow state-mandated laws concerning boundary determination, which requires knowledge of the regulations, and the ability to interpret and implement them.
 Apps don’t currently have the functionality to apply legal parameters to their data, which could lead to users taking action on land without proper knowledge of the law or their usage rights.

-Surveyors also perform boundary analyses, a comprehensive evaluation of all evidence.
+When determining property lines, surveyors also perform boundary analyses, a comprehensive evaluation of all evidence.
 This includes investigating plats, legal descriptions and historic surveys to define boundaries.
 Surveyors are concerned that people using apps will rely on the simple data given to them, and not take into account the full picture and history of the property.

 To learn more about how our surveyors are using the latest technology for your project needs, visit our Survey page.Click Here